luckyboy125/eqaim-backend/README.md

 # How to Run the Application(Backend):

-1. Download Postsql application and install for database.
+1. Download Postgresql application and install for database.
 1. Clone Repo: `https://github.com/luckyboy125/eqaim-backend`
 2. Download Node application and install.
 3. Run `npx tsc` to build js file.